Exo-TiC/ExoTiC-UVIS/docs/source/views/quick_start.rst

 Quick start
 ===========

 Ready to get going with :code:`HUSTLE-tools`?
 This quickstart guide will help you understand the basics of running :code:`HUSTLE-tools` on your G280 data.
-More detailed instructions for each Stage can be found in the :ref:`Tutorials` page.
+More detailed instructions for each Stage can be found in the `Tutorials <https://hustle-tools.readthedocs.io/en/latest/views/tutorials.html>`_ page.

 1. Install :code:`HUSTLE-tools`
 -------------------------------

 The first step to running :code:`HUSTLE-tools` is to make sure you have it and its dependencies installed.
-Follow the instructions on the :ref:`Installation` page to get your :code:`HUSTLE-tools` conda environment set up and ready to go.
+Follow the instructions on the `Installation <https://hustle-tools.readthedocs.io/en/latest/views/installation.html>`_ page to get your :code:`HUSTLE-tools` conda environment set up and ready to go.

 2. Set up a run directory
 -------------------------